L-u-k-e/fullscreen-enabled/README.md

 # fullscreen-enabled

-An element providing a starting point for your own reusable Polymer elements.
+This behavior teaches elements how to use the Fullscreen API.

+Just toggle the <code>fullscreen</code> property!

+A callback named: <code>_fullscreen_changed(new_value, old_value)</code> is also provided.

 ## Dependencies

-###This behavior requires that an instance of lodash be instantiated in the global scope prior to its instantiation.
+**This behavior requires that an instance of lodash be instantiated in the global scope prior to its instantiation.**

-Element dependencies are managed via [Bower](http://bower.io/).
+All dependencies are managed via [Bower](http://bower.io/).
 You can install that via:

     npm install -g bower